cacophony-wj/LeS/README.md

 Your kinks are a very private thing.
 There's no way I can create a list that appeals to everyone, so I have included two lists each centered around the most common uses for Lover's Lab for you to choose from.

-_Light But Sexy_ is the default list, primarily intended to offer the option to have sex with attractive people as you play through a significantly modded Skyrim.
+_Light But Sexy_ is the primary list, primarily intended to offer the option to have sex with attractive people as you play through a significantly modded Skyrim.
 Those choosing to play male characters or non-submissive females should choose this option so they don't find themselves intruded upon.
 Sexy roleplay is available via _Amorous Adventures_ which features full voice acting (despite incredibly cheesy dialog and quests), _SexLab Solutions_ which lets you pass varying skill checks by offering your (or your follower's) body, and _SexLab Eager NPCS_ (also known as "SLEN") which uses a rudimentary seduction system to improve your relationship with others via sex.
 Defeat, although fairly buggy as a death alternative, is also included to make combat sacrifices an option.

 _Light But Kinky_ is the sublist for the well, kinky among us, and it is all about the _Cursed Loot_.
 Basically you will be fighting against magical traps that lock you in various restraining devices with little hope of escape, making yourself available to be exploited by anyone who might happen to be around.
 Given that _Devious Devices_ have no male body models (or only very limited ones) and you will find yourself having a lot of shall we say, "involuntary" sex, this modlist is only recommended for female submissive characters. _Cursed Loot_ also has a death and surrender alternative with of course further bondage options, and rudimentary creature support is included for the monster fans.

-_Light But Sexy_ is enabled by default.
-To switch to the sublist, select it from the main "profiles" dropdown in the center-top of MO2.
+Even though it is far more niche, _Light But Kinky_ is enabled by default.
+This is because more armors need to be built for it and I wished to consolidate all steps.
+If you wish to play _Light But Sexy_, first complete the steps in [Building Bodies and Armors with BodySlide](#building-bodies-and-armors-with-bodyslide) and then select _Light But Sexy_ from the main "profiles" dropdown in the center-top of MO2.
 No further steps are required.

 ##  Building Bodies and Armors with BodySlide